LAuReL: Learned Augmented Residual Layer: Learned Augmented Residual Layer

-Here $\alpha$ is a learned scalar parameter, and $g(\cdot)$ is a learned linear function with $x_i, x_{i-1}, \ldots, x_0$ as inputs, where $x_j$ is the output of the $j$th residual connection.
-The intuition behind \laurel is that one can learn a richer set of (linear) functions than just using $x_i$ as the residual component.
+The main intuition is that one can learn a richer set of (linear) functions than just using $x_i$ as the residual component.
 One motivation behind seeking these richer linear functions is the concept of a ``residual stream'' \cite{elhage2021mathematical}, where the residual connection is considered to be part of a stream of information that passes through each layer without being exposed to any non-linearities.
 This allows the learning process to focus on the non-linear components better.

-Each layer / operation can read from, and subsequently write to this residual stream based on what it read.
-Given that the residual connection has been shown to be important for model quality and convergence, we designed \laurel to operate on this residual stream in a learned fashion, while being light-weight in terms of the model size and latency changes.
+Each layer/operation can read from, and subsequently write to this residual stream.
+Since the residual connection has been shown to be important for model quality and convergence, we designed \laurel to operate on this residual stream in a learned fashion, while being light-weight in terms of the model size and latency changes.

 In this paper we study three specific versions of the \laurel framework; although as described in \eqref{eqn:laurel-gen}, the framework can be generalized beyond these versions.